-A new study published in Science Daily finds that alcoholics in recovery who smoke are at a greater risk for alcohol relapse than individuals in recovery who don’t smoke.
+A new study published in Science Daily finds that alcoholics in recovery who smoke are at a greater risk for alcohol relapse.
 Traditionally recovery has included therapy for all mind and mood-altering substances but left cigarettes out of the equation.
 Now scientists are finding verifiable evidence that ceasing nicotine abuse could be the secret that helps people stay sober, preventing alcohol relapse.
+According to this study, quitting smoking can prevent alcohol relapse, let’s explore it more in-depth.